isomerpages/moe-bedoksouthsec/_admissions/Direct School Admission (DSA)/Direct School Admission (DSA).md

 (iii) Held leadership position/s in their CCA in primary school e.g. CCA captain/ chairman

 <u><b>Important</b></u> <br>
 Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
-The application is free-of-charge and will be opened from **5 May 2022 at 11.00 am** to **1 June 2022 at 3.00 pm**.
+The application is free-of-charge and will be opened from <u><b>5 May 2022 at 11.00 am</b></u> to <u><b>1 June 2022 at 3.00 pm</b></u>.
 For more details, please click here to access the MOE website.

 Please note that meeting all the criteria does not guarantee the student will be shortlisted/ given an offer.